Djellaba

-The djellaba or jillaba (/dʒɪˈlɑːbə/; جلابة), also written gallabea, is a long, loose-fitting unisex outer robe or dress with full sleeves that is worn in the Maghreb region of North Africa.
+The djellaba or jillaba (/dʒɪˈlɑːbə/; جلابة), also written gallabea, is a long, loose-fitting unisex outer robe or dress with long sleeves that is worn in North Africa.

-In central and eastern Algeria it is called qeššaba or qeššabiya.
+In central and eastern Algeria it is called a qashabiya (qeššaba or qeššabiya).
 The mountain dwellers of Morocco call it tadjellabit, which is a Berberized form.

 Etymology

 The word djellaba is French derived from the Arabic jallāba, a variant of jallābīya (originally meaning "garment worn by traders"); from jallāb, trader or importer; ultimately from jalaba, to bring, attract, fetch or import.

 Reinhart Dozy's theory that the djellaba would have been, originally, the "garment of the djellab", that is to say of the slave trader, has been rejected by William Marçais who proposed to see in djellaba an alteration of djilbab which, in ancient Arabic, meant draped clothing, although the djellaba is sewn rather than draped.
 He pointed out that in Oman the form gillab designates the woman's veil.
 The disappearance of the first b would have occurred identically in the Maghreb and Oman.
 As for the qeššabiya, Georges Séraphin Colin sees in this name the deformation of the Latin gausapa, a term which would have been preserved in the gosaba form in the Adrar where it designates the shirt.